andydandy74/ClockworkForDynamo/README.md

 ﻿![Image](clockwork-logo.png)

 Clockwork is a collection of custom nodes for the [Dynamo](http://www.dynamobim.org) visual programming environment which can be downloaded from Dynamo's [package manager](http://www.dynamopackages.com).
 It contains many Revit-related nodes, but also lots of nodes for various other purposes such as list management, vector operations and paneling.
-Currently it consists of some 200+ nodes that were previously published in a number of separate packages.
+Currently it consists of some 250+ nodes that were previously published in a number of separate packages.
 My reasoning is that keeping all nodes in a single package will make updates easier and reduce package dependencies.
 I had never set out to build so many custom nodes – somehow it just happened.

-If you use Clockwork please remember to uninstall all of my previous packages (see [list below](#packages-to-uninstall)).
+If you use Clockwork, please remember to uninstall *all* of my previous packages (see [list below](#packages-to-uninstall)).

 Should you find that one of the nodes in this package does not work (or could work better with improved functionality), please let me know by creating a new [issue](https://github.com/CAAD-RWTH/ClockworkForDynamo/issues).
 Also, if you happen to come across a built-in node that does exactly the same as one of the Clockwork nodes, please let me know so I can remove that particular node from the package.